Belmont Stakes Betting Guide

-This page will be updated with the current Belmont Stakes 2021 odds as soon as the first batch comes out of the gate, so be sure to bookmark us and check with your racebook of choice often in the coming weeks and months.
+This page will be updated with the current Belmont Stakes 2021 odds as soon as the first batch comes out of the gate, so be sure to bookmark us and check with your racebook of choice often in the coming weeks.

 What Is The Belmont Stakes?

 The Belmont Stakes is best known as the last leg of the Triple Crown of American Thoroughbred racing, contested on the first or second Saturday in June after the conclusion of the Kentucky Derby and the Preakness Stakes.

 While the race was run at several different courses since its inception in 1867, it has been held at Belmont Park in Elmont, NY, for more than a century now, and it’s the oldest major horse race in the United States.

 The Belmont dirt course is also the longest, coming in at 12 furlongs.
 For this reason, the race is colloquially called The Test of the Champion.
 While the Derby and Preakness are sprints, the Belmont is a true marathon and wild card, which makes betting on the Belmont Stakes that much more intriguing.

 To date, there have been only 13 horses to win the Belmont after taking the Kentucky Derby and Preakness Stakes, and 1973 Triple Crown winner Secretariat still owns the course record.